 The filter element must not be cleaned in water or be blown clean with compressed air.
 There is always a risk that the filter element will be damaged when it is cleaned.

 Air cleaner with safety cartridge

-- 1. Filter element
+- 1. Filter element.

-- 2. O-ring
+- 2. O-ring.

-- 3. Vacuum indicator
+- 3. Vacuum indicator.

-- 4. Safety fibre
+- 4. Safety cartridge.

-- 5. Cap
+- 5. Cover.

 Air cleaner without safety cartridge.